-The City received reports of odors in the Portola Hills area in mid-April.
+The City received reports of odors in the Portola Hills area in late March.
 When it was determined that the odor was coming from the Baldwin site, the City had Baldwin stop work in the area causing the odor and requested Baldwin come up with a plan to address the odors.

 In an effort to reduce the odor while developing a remediation plan, Baldwin sprayed water and a non-toxic chemical on the soil.
 When that failed to sufficiently reduce the odor, Baldwin covered the area with 2 to 3 feet of non-odorous dirt.